SamuelRiveraC/SamuelRiveraC/README.md

 ### Want to know a little more of me?

 ### 💻 What am currently working on
-- Creating an job board for italian lawyers in Wordpress
+- Developing an job board for italian lawyers in Wordpress
+- Developing a Pet advertisement board in React & Firebase
+- Developing a venezuelan marketplace between users and speakers or teachers of courses

 ### 📖 What am currently learning ...
 - More advanced topics with React